WrestleMania V

-WrestleMania V was a 1989 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It was the fifth annual WrestleMania and took place on April 2, 1989, at the Atlantic City Convention Hall in Atlantic City, New Jersey for a second consecutive year.
+WrestleMania V was a 1989 professional wrestling pay-per-view (PPV) produced by the World Wrestling Federation (WWF, now WWE).
+It was the fifth annual WrestleMania and took place on April 2, 1989, at the Atlantic City Convention Hall (promoted as Trump Plaza) in Atlantic City, New Jersey for a second consecutive year.
+WrestleMania V went head-to-head against Clash of the Champions VI, a television special by rival company World Championship Wrestling.

 A total of 14 matches were contested at the event.

-The main event was Hulk Hogan versus Randy Savage for the WWF World Heavyweight Championship, billed "The Mega Powers Explode", which Hogan won after a leg drop, marking the first time that the world championship would change hands at WrestleMania (Savage's victory the previous year to capture the championship was as a result of a tournament to name a new champion following a vacancy).
+The main event was Hulk Hogan versus Randy Savage for the WWF World Heavyweight Championship, billed as "the Mega Powers Explode", which Hogan won after a leg drop.
 Miss Elizabeth was at ringside in a neutral corner for the first half of the main event before the referee sent her to the locker room area.
-The undercard included matches pitting Ravishing Rick Rude against The Ultimate Warrior for the WWF Intercontinental Heavyweight Championship, The Hart Foundation (Bret Hart and Jim Neidhart) against Greg Valentine, and The Honky Tonk Man, and Demolition (Ax and Smash) against Powers of Pain, and Mr. Fuji in a handicap match for the WWF Tag Team Championship.
-This event also went head to head with WCW's Clash Of The Champions VI.
+The undercard included matches pitting "Ravishing" Rick Rude against Ultimate Warrior for the WWF Intercontinental Heavyweight Championship, the Hart Foundation (Bret Hart and Jim Neidhart) against Greg Valentine and The Honky Tonk Man, and Demolition (Ax and Smash) against the Powers of Pain, and Mr. Fuji in a handicap match for the WWWF Tag Team Championship.

+Retrospective reviews for WrestleMania V have been mixed.
+Whilst the main event between Hogan and Savage was positively reviewed, criticism was levelled at the number of matches, and their general level of quality.

 Production

 Background

 WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It is held annually between mid-March to mid-April.
-Following the advent of Survivor Series in 1987 and then Royal Rumble and SummerSlam in 1988—WWF's four original annual pay-per-views—the four would eventually be dubbed the "Big Four".
+Following the advent of Survivor Series in 1987 and then Royal Rumble and SummerSlam in 1988—WWF's four original annual pay-per-views—the four would be referred to as the "Big Four".
 WrestleMania V was scheduled to be held on April 2, 1989, at the Boardwalk Hall in Atlantic City, New Jersey for the second consecutive year.
 This event, along with the previous year's WrestleMania IV, was advertised as being held at the Trump Plaza Hotel and Casino, with both events taking place next door at Convention Hall, but sponsored by Donald Trump.
 The two events were the first time that WrestleMania was held at the same venue for two consecutive years, and would not happen again until 2025, and 2026, where WrestleMania 41, and WrestleMania 42 took place at Allegiant Stadium in Paradise, Nevada in the Las Vegas area.
 Run-DMC performed a "WrestleMania Rap" for the audience.
 Other celebrity guests in attendance included Donald Trump, whose Trump Plaza Hotel and Casino was the main sponsor of the event, and Morton Downey Jr.